camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

 Camunda 8.5 introduces a new [user task](/docs/components/modeler/bpmn/user-tasks/user-tasks.md) implementation type: Zeebe user tasks.
 Zeebe user tasks have several benefits, including:

-- Running directly on the automation engine
+- Running directly on the automation engine for high performance.
-- Removing dependencies and round trips to Tasklist
+- Removing dependencies and round trips to Tasklist.
-- A more powerful API
+- A more powerful API that supports the full task lifecycle.

 In this guide, you will learn:

-- Under which circumstances and when you should migrate
+- Under which circumstances and when you should migrate.
-- Estimating the impact on a project
+- How to estimate the impact on a project.
-- The steps you need to take for a successful migration without interrupting your operations
+- The steps you need to take for a successful migration without interrupting your operations.

 ## Decide on your migration path